VigneshRav/A-simple-Income-Expense-Calculator-using-Javascript/README.md

 ➕ Add Entry:-

-- Enter description, amount, and select income/expense
+- Enter description, amount, and select income/expense.

-- Click Add — the entry is added to the list and stored in localStorage
+- Click Add — the entry is added to the list and stored in localStorage.